Smoothed Separable Nonnegative Matrix Factorization: Numerical experiments

-In \cref{fig:abundancemaps}, we show the abundances maps corresponding to the unmixing of Urban.
+In \cref{fig:abundancemaps}, we show the abundances maps corresponding to the unmixing of Urban; the corresponding spectral signatures can be found in the supplementary material (page~\pageref{morexp}).
 They indicate the proportion of every of the 6 extracted endmembers in the pixels of the image.
-We see that the smoothed algorithms perform a better separation than the non-smoothed ones.
+We see that the smoothed algorithms obtain a better separation than the non-smoothed ones.
 For example, the fourth endmember extracted by SVCA and SSPA corresponds to grass, and it is well separated by these algorithms, while VCA and SPA mix it with asphalt and dirt.
 The second endmember extracted by SVCA and SSPA corresponds to metallic rooftops, and it is well separated while VCA mixes it with other materials and SPA does not clearly identify it and produces a blurred picture.

-In \cref{morexp}, we provide the results for the hyperspectral images Terrain and San Diego.
+In the supplementary material (page~\pageref{morexp}), we provide additional experiments, namely, the sensitivity to $p$ of SVCA and SSPA, and the abundance maps and spectral signatures of the different algorithms for the hyperspectral images Terrain and San Diego.